Connect with us

 For illustration purposes

-In the past, this law has been met with controversies and criticisms, notably from the then Member of Parliament (MP) for Ipoh Barat M Kula Segaran back in 2006.
+In the past, this law has been met with controversies and criticisms, notably from the then Member of Parliament (MP) for Ipoh Barat M Kula Segaran, back in 2006.
 Despite this, the law is still in place and applicable to this day.

-So, what is this law and what does it entail?
+So, what is this law, and what does it entail?
 Here’s everything you should know:

 The National Registration Act 1959 and National Registration Regulations 1990

-Speaking to WORLD OF BUZZ, experienced lawyer Ahmad Danial bin Mohd Azlan, a partner of Kuala Lumpur-based law firm ADIL Legal elaborated that in Malaysia, provisions and regulations relating to MyKads are governed under the National Registration Act 1959.
+Speaking to WORLD OF BUZZ, experienced lawyer Ahmad Danial bin Mohd Azlan, a partner of Kuala Lumpur-based law firm ADIL Legal, elaborated that in Malaysia, provisions and regulations relating to MyKads are governed under the National Registration Act 1959.

-Specifically, Section 6(2) of the Act gives the Home Minister the power to, among others, make regulations for the impositions or penalties for any contravention of any regulations, with Subsection (2)(u) further prescribing that the penalty can be up to RM50,000 fine, jail of up to 5 years or both.
+Specifically, Section 6(2) of the Act gives the Home Minister the power to, among others, make regulations for the impositions or setting up penalties for any contravention of any regulations, with Subsection (2)(u) further prescribing that the penalty can be up to a RM50,000 fine, jail of up to 5 years or both.

 Danial said that one such regulation under this parent Act is the National Registration Regulations 1990, which, under Regulation 6 below, establishes that an individual for whom an identity card has been issued must at all times carry with them the identity card and, subject to the provision of the Regulations, be responsible for the custody of the identity card.